A unified framework of transformations based on the Jordan-Wigner transformation: Unified framework of traditional transformations

 To simplify the discussion of the operator transformation, two constraints are imposed on summation sets: \begin{enumerate}[i] \item For any $i<j<k\in \{0,1,\dots,M-1\}$, if $i \in S(j)$ and $j \in S(k)$, then $i \in S(k)$. \item For any $i<j<k\in \{0,1,\dots,M-1\}$, if $i \in S(j)$ and $j \notin S(k)$, then $i \notin S(k)$. \end{enumerate}

-One can verify that the summation sets of the traditional mappings satisfy these two constraints.
-Actually, the two constraints are not necessary for more general mapping schemes, but with these two constraints, we can generate three other kinds of sets uniquely.
+One can verify that the summation sets of the traditional mappings satisfy those two constraints.
+Actually, the two constraints are not necessary for more general mapping schemes, but with those two constraints, we can generate three other kinds of sets uniquely and build a tree structure.

-We give an example of 7-fermion transformation.
-The summation sets are built almost randomly but satisfy the two conditions:
+We give an example of a seven-femion transformation.
+The summation sets are built almost randomly but satisfy the two conditions,

 The summation set of the last site, $S(6)$, contains all the sites with indices less than $6$, which is the same with most of the traditional mappings, but it is not always the case.
-Then we perform the state transformation according to the summation sets by Eq.~(\ref{statetrans}):
+Then we write the state transformation according to the summation sets in Eq.~(\ref{statetrans}):